DeBakey High School for Health Professions: Academic performance and funding

-Typically students score higher than average schools on the SAT and the ACT, scoring an average composite 1829 and 27.1 respectively, and perform exceptionally well on state tests.
+Typically students score higher than average schools on the SAT and the ACT, scoring an average composite 1340 and 31 respectively, and perform exceptionally well on state tests.
 Almost all students attending DeBakey graduate from high school.
 As of 2011 DeBakey's per-pupil spending was $8,807 per student, $1,450 over the Greater Houston average, $7,355.

 In 2000 $8 million in university scholarship funds, with a per-student average of $47,059, was distributed to 170 students in the DeBakey class of 2000.

 As of 2008 98% of its students of each class matriculate to colleges and universities.
 Typically the University of Houston and Baylor College of Medicine give scholarships covering all tuition expenses to about ten students per class.
 About 4% of the graduates of DeBakey in the 1975–1988 period attended medical school while the national percentage is 0.6%.

 According to the 2014 accountability rating by the Texas Education Agency, DeBakey high school met the standard, and had academic achievements in Reading/English Language Arts, Mathematics, Science, and Social Studies.
 DeBakey was also in the top 25 percent in closing performance gaps.

 Health science

-Each year, students are required to complete a Health Science Technology (HST) class, which serve as the principle magnet program for the school.
+Each year, students are required to complete a Health Science class, which serve as the principle magnet program for the school.
 The course selection includes: